bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 ### Option 4: Preload Types from the Database

-In this option we do not need to organize the files in any way, but we hit the database:
+In this option we do not need to organize the files in a new directory, we check the database instead:

 ```ruby
 # config/initializers/preload_stis.rb